 Bringing home fancy cookies or chocolates certainly qualifies as effort, but if your partner doesn’t really like sweets - then you’re just out $16.99.
 So make the effort that will make them feel special, appreciated, and ready to go.
 Here are some ideas:

 - Light some candles in the bedroom (or room of your preference)

 - Leave a trail of your clothes to the bedroom for them to find

-- Play some mood-setting music (you know what they likes)
+- Play some mood-setting music (you know what they like)

-- Compliment their body and tell them they’s sexy
+- Compliment their body and tell them that they're sexy

 - Take something off their plate (picking up the living room, vacuuming, wash the dishes in the sink) so they can just focus on your A+ effort